aminnausin/snapshot/README.md

 ## Background

 This project is a Go-based reimplementation of [@jstrieb's](https://github.com/jstrieb) github-stats.
 I built this as a learning exercise and have recreated the all functionality using Go with a few additional features and fixes.

+### New Features

+- Optionally include profile view counts using [antonkomarev/github-profile-views-counter](https://github.com/antonkomarev/github-profile-views-counter)
+- Better performance, reducing the number of GitHub Action minutes consumed every day

+### Fixes

+- Correctly differentiate between forked repos and contributions on open source repos
+- Use GitHub GraphQL API to get lines changed instead of the REST API, overcoming the 202 Accepted Errors
+- Make all configuration use environment variables / GitHub secrets instead of requiring edits to the workflow files
+- Probably some others that I forgot about...

+### Todo

+- Parallelise requests and generation functions to increase speed even further

 ## Installation